The Latest On The Victims In West Texas Attack

 Brown, who graduated from Coleman High School, served in the Army for three years.
 During that time, he was a gunner in Afghanistan.

-His mother, Mary Brown, told KTXS-TV in an interview that she forgives the shooter.
+His mother, Mary Brown, told KTXS-TV that she forgives the shooter.

 "That's all I have now,” said Mary Brown.
 "The pictures and the memories.
 And thank God no one can take that away."